garasikuzu/phadi-app/README.md

 ## How To Download

-You can download the latest application by clicking on the link below:
+*You can download the latest application by clicking on the link below and then download the `.apk` file*

 **[Download](/releases/latest)**